tnichols217/notes/obsid-readme.md

 >>
 >> This column is now 3 times the width of the first column
 ```
-The width attribute of the col-md callout can only be multiples of 0.5 up to 10, like 1, 1.5, 6.5, etc. due to limitations of live preview and CSS attr() function.
+The width attribute of the col-md callout can only be multiples of 0.5 up to 10, like 1, 1.5, 6.5, etc. due to limitations of live preview and the CSS attr() function.

 More columns can be nested within other columns simply by creating a new column within the callout.
 More examples can be seen below.